laurentj/slimerjs/docs/api/webpage.rst

 the page after the call of ``open()``.
 You should provide a callback or you should use the returned promise_ (not compatible with PhantomJS), to do something on the loaded page.
-The callback or the promise receives a string "success" if the loading has been succeded.
+The callback or the promise receives a string "success" if the loading was successful.

 Example with a callback function: